hcode/blog.heartcode.sg/content/posts/2014/Mar/15-why-having-startup-office-outside-block-71-might-be-better.md

 /*
-Title: Why having a startup office outside Block 71 might be better?
+Title: Why having a startup office outside Block 71 might be better
 Date: 2014/03/15
 Description: When HeartCode decided to move into Woodlands 11 instead of Blk 71 Ayer Rajah Crescent, there were many reasons behind the consideration.
 Author: Sam Yong